barbara-xiong/N-Orbit/README.md

 *For calculating sample-level distances, specify the neighborhood_label to the column of constant values, as mentioned in Preparing Inputs.*

+This step takes about 4-20 hours on the provided 100-sample synthetic dataset without parallelization, or around 2-10 minutes per 10,000-cell sample.
+Parallelization is recommended for datasets with more samples or more cells per sample.

 **Step 1b: Compile N-Orbit enumerations into a single CSV**

 This step generates a compiled CSV called "neighborhood_norbits.csv" of all N-Orbit enumeration CSVs in the "norbits" folder.